mviereck/x11docker/README.md

 RUN apt-get update && apt-get install -y midori
 ```
 ## Hardware acceleration
 Hardware acceleration for OpenGL is possible with option `--gpu`.
-This will work out of the box in most cases with open source drivers on host.
+ - This will work out of the box in most cases with open source drivers on host.
 Otherwise have a look at [Dependencies](#dependencies).
-x11docker wiki provides some [background information about hardware acceleration for docker containers.](https://github.com/mviereck/x11docker/wiki/Hardware-acceleration)
+ - x11docker wiki provides some [background information about hardware acceleration for docker containers.](https://github.com/mviereck/x11docker/wiki/Hardware-acceleration)
 ## Clipboard
 Clipboard sharing is possible with option `--clipboard`.
-Image clips are possible with `--xpra` and `--hostdisplay`.
-Some X server options need package `xclip` on host.
+ - Image clips are possible with `--xpra` and `--hostdisplay`.
+ - Some X server options need package `xclip` on host.
 ## Sound
 Sound is possible with options `--pulseaudio` and `--alsa`.
 (Some background information is given in [x11docker wiki about sound for docker containers.](https://github.com/mviereck/x11docker/wiki/Pulseaudio-sound-over-TCP-or-with-shared-socket)
  - For pulseaudio sound with `--pulseaudio` you need `pulseaudio` on host and in image.
  - For ALSA sound with `--alsa` you can specify the desired sound card with e.g. `--env ALSA_CARD=Generic`.
 Get a list of available sound cards with `aplay -l`.
+## Webcam
+Webcams on host can be shared with option `--webcam`.
+ - If webcam application in image fails, install `mesa-utils` (debian) or `mesa-demos` (arch) in image.
+ - `cheese` is not recommended.
+It needs `--systemd` and `--privileged`.
+Privileged setup is a no-go.
+ - `guvcview` needs `--pulseaudio` or `--alsa`.
 ## Printer
 Printers on host can be provided to container with option `--printer`.
-It needs CUPS on host, the default printer server for most linux distributions.
-The container needs package `libcups2` (debian) or `libcups` (arch).
+ - It needs CUPS on host, the default printer server for most linux distributions.
+ - The container needs package `libcups2` (debian) or `libcups` (arch).
 ## Language locales
 You have two possibilities to set [language locale](https://wiki.archlinux.org/index.php/locale) in docker image.
  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.